My Haiti travel summary:

 Many designs reflect Haiti’s deeply unique religion – Haitian Vodou.
 During the Carnival papier-mâché masks comes alive, as the city’s residents and fantastic costumes occupy the streets.

-The carnival of Port-au-Prince
+The Carnival of Port-au-Prince

 We left all our valuables in the guesthouse and approached the main avenue in downtown by car.
 The central stage was on Rue de Republique, nearby Bicentennial Monument, which survived the earthquake almost undamaged.
-Musicians performing zouk and kreyòl rap could be heard from far away.
-Carnival festivities contains rum-fueled parties, imaginative costumes and high-energy dance music.
-The beat of traditional “ra-ra” bands and rollicking carnival songs, known as meringues, pulse through the downtown.

-Carnival in Haiti has always offered release, with participants mingling across class lines and acts alluding to political issues of the time.
+The Carnival in Haiti has always offered release, with participants mingling across class lines and acts alluding to political issues of the time.

 Cap-Haiten – the northern capital of tourism

-Arriving to the northern capital of tourism, as many times Cap is referred to, took me by surprise.
-The city looked as it was hit by recent earthquake and rainy weather made the conditions even worse.
-It was raining for most of the time during my stay, the streets were a mess of mud, streams and garbage that ended mostly in the elevated river Mapoe and consequently in the sea.
+It was raining for most of the time during my stay, the streets were a mess of mud, streams and garbage that ended mostly in river Mapoe and consequently in the sea.

-Since there is not much to see or admire in Cap, I decided to book a room in a more upscale Cormier Plage Resort, right on the beautiful sandy beach, 10 kilometers from the city.
-Two days of constant rain didn’t allow me any activities, beside short swim or walk on the beach during brief breaks between downpours.
+Two days of constant rain kept me from doing much.
+I could only take short swims or walk on the beach during brief breaks between downpours.
 The weather was so shitty, it was really a waste of money for a luxury hotel.
 I was the only guests, but I couldn’t really enjoy the facilities properly.

 The largest fortress in the Americas